vivianmiranda/cocoa3_testing/README.md

        'conda-forge::matplotlib=3.5.0' \
        'conda-forge::astropy=4.3.1'

-If the user wants to add tensorflow, keras and torch for an emulator-based project, type
+If the user wants to add Tensorflow, Keras and Pytorch for an emulator-based project, then type

       $ conda activate cocoa